KJaybhaye/Voice-Assistant-MCP-Gemini/README.md

 - Background listening and detection of command for assistant
 - UI using Tkinter
 - Gemini API support
-- Continuos chat withou needing to press send button
+- Continues chat without needing to press send button

 Note:
 -